What is an oral and maxillofacial surgeon?

 Oral and maxillofacial surgery is a unique dental and medical specialty that requires four to six additional years of training in a nationally accredited surgical residency after graduation from dental school.
 This residency includes rigorous hospital-based surgical and anesthesia training that gives oral and maxillofacial surgeons a unique set of knowledge and skills to diagnose and treat a wide variety of problems relating to the teeth, mouth, jaws, and face.

 As oral and maxillofacial surgeons, Drs.
-Mynsberge and Ruggles practices a wide scope of surgery with expertise in:
+Mynsberge, Ruggles or Yang practice a wide scope of surgery with expertise in:

 - Dental implants and bone grafting procedures